 - 202.1.1 Sanction Requirements-Sanctions shall be issued, withheld, or withdrawn in accordance with the following: - A Applications for sanction shall be made to the LMSC within which the event is to be held.
-Sanction applications shall be accompanied by the entry form. - (1) The entry forms shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Operations, Sanctions section).
-All swimmers, before participating, shall have signed the liability release - (2) Event entry forms and programs must bear the statement "Sanctioned by (LMSC name) for USMS Inc." Event entry forms and programs may include the statement "Sanction number"." - (3) Meet information shall include ONE of the following statements: - (a) The length of the competition course without a bulkhead is in compliance and on file with USMS in accordance with articles 105.1.7 and 107.2.1. - (b) The length of the competition course has been measured and is NOT in compliance with USMS articles 105.1.7 and 107.2.1: Times achieved in the meet will NOT be eligible for USMS Top 10 and records. - (c) The length of the competition course is not on file with USMS.
-Eligibility of times achieved in this meet will be contingent upon pool length measurement and approval with USMS; if bulkheads are present, their placement must also be confirmed by measurements at the meet (USMS articles 105.1.7 and 107.2.1). - (d) The length of the competition course is in compliance and on file with USMS in accordance with articles 105.1.7 and 107.2.1, but as a bulkhead course, is subject to length confirmation.
-Eligibility of times for USMS Top 10 and records will be contingent on verification of bulkhead placement. - (4) The sanction fee shall consist of a national fee established by the House of Delegates.
+Sanction applications shall be accompanied by the entry form.

+- (1) The entry forms, except those for postal events, shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Operations, Sanctions section).
+All swimmers, before participating, shall have signed the liability release. - (2) Event entry forms and programs must bear the statement "Sanctioned by (LMSC name) for USMS Inc." Event entry forms and programs may include the statement "Sanction number"." - (3) Meet information shall include ONE of the following statements: - (a) The length of the competition course without a bulkhead is in compliance and on file with USMS in accordance with articles 105.1.7 and 106.2.1. - (b) The length of the competition course has been measured and is NOT in compliance with USMS articles 105.1.7 and 106.2.1: Times achieved in the meet will NOT be eligible for USMS Top 10 and records. - (c) The length of the competition course is not on file with USMS.
+Eligibility of times achieved in this meet will be contingent upon pool length measurement and approval with USMS; if bulkheads are present, their placement must also be confirmed by measurements at the meet (USMS articles 105.1.7 and 106.2.1). - (d) The length of the competition course is in compliance and on file with USMS in accordance with articles 105.1.7 and 106.2.1, but as a bulkhead course, is subject to length confirmation.
+Eligibility of times for USMS Top 10 and records will be contingent on verification of bulkhead placement. - (4) If it is not possible to provide timing systems that will satisfy the requirements for records or Top 10 submission (articles 103.8.5-103.8.7), the meet announcement must include a statement that informs swimmers that times cannot be submitted for records and/or Top 10. - (5) The sanction fee shall consist of a national fee established by the House of Delegates.
 Each LMSC may also establish a local fee. - B Entries shall not be accepted before the sanction has been granted.
 Paper forms shall not be distributed, online entry systems shall not be activated, and the event shall not be listed as sanctioned on the USMS Calendar of Events until the sanction has been granted. - C Approval of sanctions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years.